ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_collections_path.rst

 You can install collections made by others or share yours with the community through a distribution server such as Ansible Galaxy.
 Certified collections can be published to the Red Hat Automation Hub, a part of the Red Hat Ansible Automation Platform.

-Creating and sharing collections is a great way of contribution to the Ansible project.
+Creating and sharing collections is a great way of contributing to the Ansible project.

 The Ansible community package consists of ``ansible-core``, which, among other core components, includes the ``ansible.builtin`` collection maintained by the Core team, and a set of collections maintained by the community.